MCA strikes off over 10K companies in FY21

-New Delhi, March 8 (IANS) The Ministry of Corporate Affairs (MCA) has struck off over 10,000 companies during the ongoing financial year, which have not carried on any business or operation for a period of two immediately preceding financial years and not made any application within such period for obtaining the status of dormant company.
+New Delhi: The Ministry of Corporate Affairs (MCA) has struck off over 10,000 companies during the ongoing financial year, which have not carried on any business or operation for a period of two immediately preceding financial years and not made any application within such period for obtaining the status of dormant company.

 In a reply to the Lok Sabha, Minister of State for Corporate Affairs, Anurag Thakur said that during April 2020-February 2021, total 10,113 number of companies have been struck off by invoking the provisions of section 248 (2) of the Act .